Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/HOL step-by-step - Azure Stack Migrate.md

 ### Task 1: Provision the Contoso Finance Admin Web App

-1. In the Azure Stack Hub User portal, select **+Create new resource -/> Web + Mobile -/> Web App**.
+1. In the Azure Stack Hub User portal, select **+ Create new resource -/> Web + Mobile -/> Web App**.

-2. Specify a **unique URL** for the Web App, ensure the **same App Service Plan** as well as the **ContosoFinanceWeb** resource group you have used throughout the lab are selected.
+2. Select the **Produdction** subscription.
+Specify a unique name for the Web App url, ensure the **same App Service Plan** as well as the **ContosoFinanceWeb** resource group you have used throughout the lab are selected then select **Create**.

     ![Fields in the Create blade are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image152.png "Create blade")

-3. After the values are accepted, select **Create**.

-4. Navigate to the **App Service** blade for the Admin app recently provisioned.
+3. Navigate to the **App Service** blade for the Admin app recently provisioned.

     ![contosofinanceadmin option screenshot](images/Hands-onlabstep-by-step-AzureStackimages/media/image153.png "App Service balde")

-5. On the **App Service** blade, select **Application settings** in the left pane.
+4. On the **App Service** blade, select **Configuration** under **Settings** on the left.

-6. Scroll down and locate the **Connection strings** section.
+5. Scroll down and locate the **Connection strings** section.

     ![Screenshot of the App Services blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image155.png "App Services blade")

-7. Locate **Connection Strings** below App settings in the Azure Stack Hub User portal add a new **Connection String** with the following values:
+6. Locate **Connection Strings** below App settings in the Azure Stack Hub User portal add a new **Connection String** with the following values then select **OK**.

     - Name: **ContosoFinance**

     - Value: **Enter the Connection String for the SQL Database in Azure Stack Hub you created earlier in this lab**.

     - Type: **SQLAzure**

-8. Select **Save**.
+    **Note:** You may receive an error message that says *value is a required property on all connection string*.
+This can be ignored.

+7. Select **Save** on the **Configuration** page.

 ### Task 2: Deploy the call center admin Web App from Visual Studio

-1. From within the web app blade, select **Deployment options (Classic)**.
+1. From within the web app blade, select **Deployment options (Classic)** under **Deployments** on the left.

     ![Under Deployment, Deployment options is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image125.png "Deployment options")

 2. Select **Choose Source**, and then **External Repository**.

     ![In the Deployment option blade, Choose source is selected.
 In the Choose a source blade, External Repository is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image126.png "Deployment options")

 3. Paste the following as the **Repository URL** and select **OK**.

     ```
     https://github.com/opsgility/contosofinanceadmin
     ```

 4. Select the Deployment options button and monitor until the application is deployed.

 5. On the **Overview** tab, select the URL of the web app.
 This should automatically open another browser window tab displaying the web app.

-6. On the **contosofinanceadmin** portal, note that you have the option of viewing completed applications.

-    > **Note**: At this point, the list of completed applications will be empty.
-You will create a sample application and view it via this web page in the next task of this exercise.

-    > **Note**: In production this application would be secured using Azure AD for authentication purposes.

-7. Since the application is fully deployed, you will want to see it work end to end.
-Open the URL for the contosofinanceweb Web App.
+6. Since the application is fully deployed, you will want to see it work end to end.
+Open the URL for the contosofinanceweb Web App if you haven't already.
 The application will load in the browser.

     ![Screenshot of the Contosofinanceweb Web App URL.](images/Hands-onlabstep-by-step-AzureStackimages/media/image157.png "Contosofinanceweb Web App URL")

     ![Web App webpage screenshot.](images/Hands-onlabstep-by-step-AzureStackimages/media/image158.png "Web App")

-8. Notice how the API application loaded the Today's Offers area.
+7. Notice how the API application loaded the Today's Offers area.
 Select through to one of the products and add it to your cart.

     ![Screenshot of the Today\'s Offers webpage area.](images/Hands-onlabstep-by-step-AzureStackimages/media/image159.png "Todays Offers")

-9. Select **Apply**.
+8. Select **Apply**.

     ![Under Product Name, the Apply button is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image160.png "Product Name")

-10. Complete the Application and select **Continue** followed by **Complete Application** on the confirmation screen.
+9. Complete the Application and select **Continue** followed by **Complete Application** on the confirmation screen.

    ![Screenshot of the Contoso Finance application.](images/Hands-onlabstep-by-step-AzureStackimages/media/image161.png "Contoso Finance application")

    ![Screenshot of the Complete Application button.](images/Hands-onlabstep-by-step-AzureStackimages/media/image162.png "Complete Application")

-11. Now, to act as an employee, open the Admin application to see the submitted applications.
+10. Now, to act as an employee, open the Admin application to see the submitted applications.
 Select **Details** on one of the applications.

    ![The URL link is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image163.png "URL link")

    ![Screenshot of the Contoso webpage Contoso Finance Admin section.](images/Hands-onlabstep-by-step-AzureStackimages/media/image164.png "Contoso webpage")

-12. Notice the details of the application.
+11. Notice the details of the application.
 This data is stored in SQL DB running in PaaS on Azure Stack Hub.
 Select **Download application to view a sample PDF**.

    ![Under Application Details, the Download application link is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image165.png "Application Details")